taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"This is *beautiful*.
 Where did it come from?"**

-Fili: **"Many years ago, two members of your Green Haven council visited us, with this magnificent wooden dresser, and a beautiful outfit made of the finest eSyrup cloth we had ever seen.
-It was just the right size for a child barely old enough to run.
+Fili: **"Many years ago, two members of your Green Haven council visited us, with this magnificent wooden dresser, and a beautiful child's outfit made of the finest eSyrup cloth we had ever seen.
 Your Councilors showed us the faces of the Green Haven Howes children, then asked us to safeguard this outfit, and never show it to anyone, unless a child from their Haven should ever have to beg us for sanctuary."**

-Eireena: **"The cloth called 'cuttlefish skin', a new kind of eSyrup textile that can be 'voltage-treated' by the electrical activity of your nervous system.
+Eireena: **"It's called 'cuttlefish cloth', a new kind of eSyrup textile that can be 'voltage-treated' by the electrical activity of your nervous system.
 It can extend your homeostatic range -- help you survive both colder and hotter environments, filter and purify insanely dirty water or air, and withstand an enormous amount of radiation.
 With practice, it can even camouflage its wearer *completely*, making you, more or less, *invisible*."**

+Serena's eyes twinkle.

+Serena: **"And it's powered by your waste products."**

+Asoka: **"Wait, what??"**

 ### Page 9

+Serena's eyes never waver, face inscrutable.

+Serena: **"Everything that passes through your gut is processed by your enteric nervous system, a network of *500 million* neurons - that's *5 times* as many as the neurons in your *spine*.
+You'd do well to respect what you eat, cuz now that's also powering your protective bubble against the world."**

+Serena grins now.

+Serena: **"Besides, the first outfit was for a little one just barely able to walk.
+It needed to be a diaper too!
+But then, think about it...it's now part of you, it uses your waste and gives you protection, a poop-powered safety bubble..."**

+Asoka looks horrified.
+Eireena hides her smile.

-Serena: **"Every year since then, different members of your Council have visited us, each time showing us the faces of a child, or grandchild, and bringing a new outfit, and taking back the old one."**
+Eireena: **"Anyways, every year since then, different members of your Council have visited us, each time showing us the faces of a child, or grandchild, and bringing a new outfit, a little bit larger each time, and taking back the old one."**

-Eireena: **"And last year, I got a visit from the woman I loved in Vermont, who told me about her grandchild, and showed me *your* face.
+Eireena: **"And last year, I got a visit from my old friend, who told me about her grandchild, and showed me *your* face.
 Iúna told me that, even though she was supposed to be making this outfit for *any* child of Green Haven Howes, she was thinking *most* of *you*."**

-Asoka: **"You knew my Avó Iúna?"**
+Asoka: **"So you knew my Avó Iúna!"**

-Eireena smiles.
+Eireena smiles broadly.

 Eireena: **"Yes."**

-Asoka: **"Why was Avó bringing you a secret outfit?
-And if it was for all the children in the Haven, how come there's only one?"**

 ### Page 10

+Asoka stares down at the cuttlefish cloth.

+Asoka: **"Are the.. **DEATH DOGS**, and the Peacekeepers, part of why Avó was bringing you this outfit in secret?"**

+Asoka looks pained.

+Asoka: **"And...if it was supposed to *save* the children of Green Haven Howes, how come there's only *one*??"**

 Eireena drops the smile, and Serena's face darkens.
 Fili looks meaningfully at Asoka.